Angular distribution of photoelectrons generated in atomic ionization by twisted radiation: Results and discussion

 \section{Results and discussion}

-The main feature of \textbf{statements 1} and \textbf{2} is the possibility to use well-known parameterization of PADs in photo\-ionization by a plane-wave radiation in terms of anisotropy parameters $\beta, \gamma$ and $\delta$~\cite{Cooper1990} for the case of photoionization by the twisted radiation.
-The difference between "plane" and "twisted" PADs comes down to geometrical multipliers depending on the angle of the twisted radiation cone $\theta_c$, while anisotropy parameters stay unaffected which allows to calculate them in different methods and models.
-It also means that one could expect the more pronounced change in the PAD when at least one of the anisotropy parameters changes significantly.
+The main consequence of \textbf{Statements 1} and \textbf{2} is the possibility to use the well-known parameterization of the PADs in photo\-ionization by plane-wave radiation in terms of the anisotropy parameters $\beta, \gamma$, and $\delta$~\cite{Cooper1990} also for the case of photo\-ionization by twisted radiation.
+The difference between ``plane" and ``twisted" PADs comes down to geometrical multipliers depending on the angle of the twisted radiation cone $\theta_c$, while the anisotropy parameters remain unaffected.
+This makes it possible to calculate them by different methods and models.
+It also means that one may expect a more pronounced change in the PAD when at least one of the anisotropy parameters changes significantly.

-For the illustration we consider photoionization of helium atom in the vicinity of the lowest autoionization states (AIS): dipole $2s2p\,[{^1P}_1]$ and quadrupole $2p^2\,[{^1D}_2]$.
-The calculation of dipole and quadrupole photoionization amplitudes was performed by means of the B-spline R-matrix code \cite{Zatsarinny2006} within the LS-coupling scheme for description of initial atomic and final ionic states.
-All the wave functions were obtained by the multiconfiguration Hartree-Fock method (MCHF code, \cite{Froese97}).
-For the initial state we first performed Hartree-Fock (HF) optimization of the $1s^2\,[{^1S}]$ state in order to obtain primary approximation of $1s$-orbital.
-Then we admixed to the ground state the configurations of the same parity $1s2s, 1s3s, 2s^2, 2s3s, 2p^2, 2p3p, 3p^2, 3d^2$ optimizing all of them together on the $^1S$ term.
+For an illustration of our ideas, we now consider photo\-ionization of the helium atom in the vicinity of the lowest autoionization states (AIS): dipole $2s2p\,[{^1P}_1]$ and quadrupole $2p^2\,[{^1D}_2]$, respectively.
+The calculation of the dipole and quadrupole photo\-ionization amplitudes was performed by means of the B-spline R-matrix code \cite{Zatsarinny2006} within the $LS$-coupling scheme to describe the initial atomic and final ionic states.
+All the wave functions were obtained by the multi\-configuration Hartree-Fock method using the MCHF code~\cite{Froese97}.
+For the initial state, we first performed a Hartree-Fock (HF) optimization of the $1s^2\,[{^1S}]$ state in order to obtain a first approximation of the $1s$-orbital.
+Then we added the configurations of the same parity $1s2s, 1s3s, 2s^2, 2s3s, 2p^2, 2p3p, 3p^2, 3d^2$ to the ground-state description, optimizing all of them together on the $^1S$ term.
 For the six final ionic states (targets) we used single-configuration representations $1s\,[{^2S}], 2s\,[{^2S}], 2p\,[{^2P}], 3s\,[{^2S}], 3p\,[{^2P}], 3d\,[{^2D}]$.
-The dipole and quadrupole photo\-ionization cross-sections are presented in Fig.~\ref{fig1}a.
+The dipole and quadrupole photo\-ionization cross sections are presented in Fig.~\ref{fig1}a.